-Company size, industry and location all influence how much a small business must set aside to pay for employee benefit packages.
-Variations in state requirements can play a significant role in determining how costly it can be, ranging 10% to 15% of payroll costs in some, to between between 30% and 40% of total payroll in others.
+Company size, industry, and location all influence how much a small business must set aside to pay for employee benefit packages.
+Variations in state requirements can play a significant role in determining how costly it can be, ranging 10 percent to 15 percent of payroll costs in some, to between 30 percent and 40 percent of total payroll in others.
 No matter what, small businesses of 50 employees or less tend to pay more than larger operations.

 Anticipated Changes in American Health Care Act of 2017

 Health insurance is required by federal law.
 The current law is set forth in the Affordable Care Act – aka “Obamacare” -- although that is certain to change sometime soon with the presumed adoption of the American Health Care Act of 2017 in one form or another.
 Stay tuned for changes once this new set of regulations are approved.